-Marseille must-sees 2023: Top things to do in Marseille
+Best things to do in Marseille, France

 It may not be the crown jewel of the South of France but Marseille has always been one of the country’s most important cities.
-Not only is the second largest, it’s also the oldest city in France, founded by the Greeks in 600 B.C.
+Not only is it the second largest, it’s also the oldest city in France, founded by the Greeks in 600 B.C.
 Marseille was immortalized during the French Revolution in 1792 when hundreds of volunteer soldiers from this port city marched into Paris, loudly singing what would become France’s national anthem: La Marseillaise.

 Unfortunately, high crime rates have stained the city’s reputation, leaving this once so glorious place struggling to attract tourists.
 But we’re here to show you that there’s more to Marseille than its reputation would lead you to believe.
-We did find beauty behind this French city’s unpolished facade.
+We did find the beauty behind this French city’s unpolished facade.
 You just have to know where to look.
 So, are you ready to discover some of the Marseille tourist attractions?
-From the Old Port of Marseille to the colorful Le Panier district and the endless views from Notre-Dame de la Garde, check out the best places to see and things to do in Marseille.
+From the Old Port of Marseille to the colorful Le Panier district and the endless views from Notre Dame de la Garde, check out the best places to see and things to do in Marseille.

 Learn more about Marseille France's most underrated city.
 This Marseille travel guide will show you the top things to do in Marseille, the best places to stay and the best way to explore the Marseille must-see attractions. | Things to do in Marseille | Marseille must-sees | Visit Marseille#marseille #southoffrance #frenchriviera #mediterranean #france